Shuttle/shuttle-esb/src/components/message-route-provider.md

 An implementation of the `IMessageRouteProvider` interface is used to obtain a list of the uris that a message should be routed to.

-The `DefaultMessageRouteProvider` nakes use if the `ServiceBusOptions` to determine the routing.
+The `DefaultMessageRouteProvider` makes use if the `ServiceBusOptions` to determine the routing.
 You could implement this interface for custom routing such as a centrally managed database containing the routing.

 ## Methods